karthikv/tradeship/README.md

 ```

 ## Node.js Interface
-tradeship exposes a simple node.js API if you'd like to use it programatically:
+tradeship exposes a simple node.js API if you'd like to use it programmatically:

 ```js
 const tradeship = require("tradeship");